 |Medical and First Aid|

 Employees who are injured on the job should utilize the services of an authorized medical services provider from the state workers' compensation preferred provider network.
-Additional information on this subject is found in University Operating Procedure 2A:12:03A.
+Additional information on this subject is available from Human Resources.First Aid

 1. Department/Activity Heads shall be responsible for ensuring the following:

-2. The Director of Police Services shall prepare shift schedules to ensure that at least one (1) person qualified to administer first aid is always assigned to the Main, Park Avenue, Lambuth, and Law School campuses.
+2. The Chief of Police shall prepare shift schedules to ensure that at least one (1) person qualified to administer first aid is always assigned to the Main, Park Avenue, Lambuth, and Law School campuses.

-All vehicle accidents on campus and those involving University-owned vehicles shall be reported to Police Services at 678-4357.
+All vehicle accidents on campus and those involving University-owned vehicles shall be reported to Police Services.
 Police Services shall notify other offices or officials as appropriate.